 Your friend is who always got you through the tough stuff.

 When I think of my best friends, they are the ones I go to when life gets tough: breakups, divorces, financial troubles, school problems and job problems, illnesses, deaths, whatever.
 When life gets tough your bestie is often your go-to person.
 So when that person is gone you feel especially alone.
 You feel desperate, lonely, and devastated and your instinct is to call the one person who is no longer there to support you.

 Well, I am not going to run through all the general grief coping stuff here because you can check out the tons of other posts we have on that – take care of yourself, find ways to continue bonds, figure out your coping style.
 But I will mention a couple of things to keep in mind.

 First and most importantly, when others around you are making you feel like you don’t have the right to grieve the loss of your friend in the way or time that you need, remember that you absolutely deserve the space to grieve.
 Work probably won’t give you bereavement leave, others may not acknowledge the depth of your relationship, but it is important you remember that you have every right to the grief and devastation you feel.

-Okay, I could go on all day on the songs, but I will save that for the 64 songs post.
 For now just one more: Lou Reed’s My House, about the death of his friend and mentor, Delmore Schwartz.
 Warning, if you’re not a Lou Reed person this might not be your thing!

 Buy print grief resources here